 Where to Stay in Zizkov

-Theatrino Hotel – Perfect for mid-range travellers, this hotel is located in a former theatre in a gorgeous Art Nouveau building.
+Theatrino Hotel – Perfect for mid-range travellers, this hotel in Prague is located in a former theatre in a gorgeous Art Nouveau building.
 Well located a stone’s throw from a tram stop that will take you to the Old Town in just ten minutes, they also have a number of great rooms to choose from and breakfast available each morning.
 Click here to check availability

 Carlton Hotel – Another well-located Zizkov hotel, this is another great place to stay in this cool neighbourhood.
 There are countless great rooms available, it’s located close to tram stops and they even offer an airport shuttle.
 Click here to check availability